zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

  -- Create a partition table sale_detail.
 ```

-The statement`create table…as select ...` can also be used to create a table.
+The statement`create table...as select ...` can also be used to create a table.
 After creating a table, the data is copied to the new table, such as:

 ```
 create table sale_detail_ctas1 as